avi-amalanshu/citetools/README.md

 ## Concurrency

+**I/O within a step (every strategy).** Each strategy parallelizes the I/O of a search
-Both strategies parallelize I/O *within* a search step: all of a step's frontier nodes' neighbour lists are fetched concurrently over a thread pool (`--n-jobs`, default 8).
-The steps themselves remain sequential.
+step: that step's frontier nodes have their neighbour lists fetched concurrently over a thread pool (`--n-jobs`, default 8).
+The steps themselves stay sequential — each one needs the previous step's results.

+**Ensemble runs in parallel (`walk`).** `walk --ensemble` adds a second axis of
+concurrency: its `M` stochastic runs are independent, so each is driven on its own thread.
+The `--n-jobs` budget is split across them — `max(1, n_jobs // M)` I/O threads per run — keeping the total near `--n-jobs`.
+The runs share one OpenAlex client, hence one cache (a paper fetched by one run is free for the rest) and one rate limiter.
+A single `walk` run (no `--ensemble`) is unaffected: one run, the full `--n-jobs`.

+**Shared rate limiter.** One rate limiter, shared across every thread — and, for `walk`, every run — holds the aggregate request rate within the OpenAlex polite pool's ceiling (~10 req/s), regardless of thread count.
+When OpenAlex rate-limits a request (HTTP 429) it applies a brief *fleet-wide* cooldown — all threads back off together — then retries, so a busy server degrades gracefully rather than stalling silently.
-A shared rate limiter keeps the aggregate request rate within the OpenAlex polite pool's ceiling (~10 req/s) regardless of thread count.
-Concurrency hides per-request latency, not request volume: it reclaims the rate budget that serial execution leaves idle while stalling on latency, and cannot exceed the polite-pool cap.
+Concurrency hides per-request latency, not request volume: it reclaims the rate budget a serial run leaves idle while stalling on latency, and cannot exceed the polite-pool cap.

-Output is deterministic and independent of `--n-jobs`: results with `--n-jobs 8` are identical to `--n-jobs 1`, thanks to fixed total-order tie-breaks in ranking and a pure-CPU search core whose decisions never depend on fetch timing.
+**Determinism.** `intersection`, `bidir`, and `walk` without `--ensemble` are deterministic and independent of `--n-jobs`: a `--n-jobs 8` result equals a `--n-jobs 1` result, thanks to fixed total-order tie-breaks in ranking and a pure-CPU search core whose decisions never depend on fetch timing.
+A `walk --ensemble` run is deterministic only with `--seed`: each run draws its own RNG spawned from that seed, so the outcome is fixed however the run threads interleave; without `--seed` the ensemble is genuinely random.

 ## Limitations